 “Celeste won’t know me as her mother, just as she doesn’t know you as her father.
 Why haven’t you acknowledged her as your heir?”

-“So you have provided for her freedom.
+“So you have provided for her freedom as well as her financial security.
 I think I love you all the more for it.”

-We walked a little ways further until the silence was broken by the sound of footsteps on the gravel path.
+We walked a little further, until the silence was broken by the sound of footsteps on the gravel path.
 I turned to see Lady Innocence, dressed in traveling clothes and carrying a valise, walking down the path from the pavilions.

 “Lady Dupuy!”
 Hope said.